eMedicine Specialties > Orthopedic Surgery > Foot & Ankle

 Os peroneum excision

 The inferior portion of the typical peroneal tendon approach is used.
-With pathology limited to the os peroneum, this may consist only of the portion from the tip of the fibula to the base of the fifth metatarsal.
-The tendon sheath is incised, and the os is sharply removed from the tendon in a shelling out fashion.
-The tendon may be repaired with interrupted absorbable or nylon suture if only a longitudinal defect is present.
-If the tendon has lost continuity, it may be repaired with a modified Kessler or similar stitch or tenodesed to the intact peroneus brevis tendon.
+With pathology limited to the os peroneum, this may consist only of the portion of the incision from the tip of the fibula to the base of the fifth metatarsal.
+The tendon sheath is incised, and the os is sharply removed by "shelling out" the ossified fragment from the tendon.

 Peroneus brevis repair

 The patient is placed supine with a sandbag under the ipsilateral hip.
 A thigh-high tourniquet is used.
 A curved longitudinal incision along the course of the peroneal tendons is extended from several centimeters above the lateral malleolus to the base of the fifth metatarsal.
-The superior peroneal retinaculum is incised sharply, leaving a small tag on the fibula for later repair.
+The superior peroneal retinaculum (SPR) is incised sharply, with a small tag left on the fibula for later repair.
 The tendons are inspected.
 The peroneus brevis will lie closer to the fibula.

-If a single longitudinal tear is noted, it simply may be repaired with a running Ethibond suture.
-If the tendon split represents less than 30% of the normal tendon width, it can be excised.
-If a peroneus quartus muscle is encountered, it simply may be resected.
+If a single longitudinal tear is noted, it may be simply repaired with a running coated polyester suture (eg, Ethibond Excel; Ethicon, New Brunswick, NJ.
+If the tendon split represents less than 30% of the normal tendon width, the smaller section may be excised.
+If a peroneus quartus muscle is encountered, it may simply be resected.
 If multiple degenerative tears are present, they are debrided with an eventual attempt to tubularize the remaining tendon.
-Coughlin and Mann recommend tenodesis to the peroneus longus if less than one third of the tendon remains.16 After tendon pathology is addressed, the superior peroneal retinaculum is repaired over the tendons.
-The skin is closed in a routine fashion.
+Coughlin and Mann recommended tenodesis to the peroneus longus if less than one third of the tendon remains.
+[35]

 Peroneal tendon subluxation